amitsinghrawat26/G4_FSD_GradedAssignment4/README.md

-Employee Management Rest API based Web application, where we have developed CRUD(Create,Read,Update and Delete) functionality along with Sorting and some concepts of security.
+Employee Management Rest API-based Web application, where we have developed CRUD(Create, Read, Update, and Delete) functionality along with Sorting and some concepts of security.

-This Rest API is secure and have different endpoints for different operations
+This Rest API is secure and has different endpoints for different operations

 #Run the before running the Application